A paradox in the quantum-mechanical treatment of destructive measurements on photons: Introduction

 The term `Bell's theorem' refers to a number of similar theorems establishing that, given a number of simple assumptions, quantum mechanics (QM) makes predictions about the outcome of measurements that cannot be reproduced by any local hidden-variable theory.
 In its original form, published by Bell \cite{Bell}, the theorem is about measuring properties of the subsystems of an entangled bipartite system prepared in a Bell state.
 In the decades that followed, experiments with photons have been done that are widely seen as empirical confirmations of those predictions of QM that cannot be reproduced by any local hidden-variable theory \cite{Freedman,Aspect,Zeilinger}.
 In the meantime an entire field called `quantum photonics' has arisen, which revolves around the use of photons to explore quantum phenomena.

 The purpose of this paper is to show that measurements of properties of photons cannot be consistently treated in the framework of ``standard'' or ``orthodox'' QM (OQM), that is, QM in the widely accepted Copenhagen interpretation.
 Properties of photons that one might want to measure are, for example, its spin angular momentum $\vec{S}$, its frequency $\omega$, its energy $\hbar\omega$, its momentum $\hbar\vec{k}_0$, its wavelength $\lambda_0$, its orbital angular momentum $\vec{L}$, its total angular momentum $\vec{J} = \vec{L}+\vec{S}$, or its position $X$.
-Importantly, we do not question that properties of photons have been measured, nor do we question the good intentions of the experimenters: what we show is that the postulates of OQM do not ever allow us to say that a property of a photon has been measured if the photon has been destroyed in the measurement.
-Consequently, not a single destructive experiment on photons can be referred to as experimental support for OQM.
+Importantly, we do not question that properties of photons have been measured, nor do we question the good intentions of the experimenters: what we show is that the postulates of OQM do not ever allow us to say that a property of a photon has been measured {when a photon, prepared in a superposition of eigenstates of the operator $\hat{X}$, has been destroyed in a measurement of the value $x$ of the corresponding property $X$}.
+Consequently, not a single {one of these} destructive experiments on photons can be referred to as experimental support for OQM.